top of page

 Of users were not able to complete a simple task with the website.

-It was found that only 1/4 of users were willing to retry tasks after reading positive Google reviews.
+Only 25% of users were willing to retry tasks after seeing positive reviews.

 Competitive Analysis

-• Five out of seven competitors offer user accounts, enabling users to like products and access their order history.
+• Five out of seven competitors allow users to create accounts and track orders.

-• Four out of seven competitors provide information on product ingredients and allergy restrictions.
+• Four out of seven competitors clearly list product ingredients and allergen info.

 Competitor Analysis Chart.png